George F. Holmes

 Porter Lee Fortune Jr.

 The university made strides as a cultural center under the leadership of Porter Fortune, who came to UM after serving as executive secretary of the National Exchange Club and professor of history and dean of the graduate school at the University of Southern Mississippi.
 During his tenure, the university purchased Rowan Oak, William Faulkner’s home, and the Stark Young house and constructed the Skipwith Museum.
-Fortune also oversaw the creation of the Center for the Study of Southern Culture, the Sarah Isom Center for Women’s Studies, the School of Accountancy in oxford and the schools of Dentistry and Health-Related Professions at the Medical Center.
-He also helped launch the annual Faulkner Conference, which contionues to attract scholars from around the world each summer.
+Fortune also oversaw the creation of the Center for the Study of Southern Culture, the Sarah Isom Center for Women’s Studies, the School of Accountancy in Oxford and the schools of Dentistry and Health-Related Professions at the Medical Center.
+He also helped launch the annual Faulkner Conference, which continues to attract scholars from around the world each summer.

 Texas native Gerald Turner had served as an administrator at Pepperdine University and the University of Oklahoma before being named chancellor.
 He used his inauguration to launch a campaign to raise $25 million for academics, the first private fundraising campaign in UM history.
 Under his leadership, the university’s endowment grew from $8 million to $64 million, six national centers for research and service were established with federal funding and externally funded research increased more than 300 percent.
 He resigned after 11 years in office to become president of Southern Methodist University.